NethServer/nethsecurity-docs/remote_support.rst

 .. admonition:: Enterprise subscription required

-   This feature is available only if the firewall has a valid enterprise subscription.
+   This feature is available only if the firewall has a valid Enterprise subscription.

 The :ref:`Enterprise subscription <subscription-section>` allows you to access the Nethesis remote support.